 Thawing phase: The condition may begin to resolve.
 Most patients experience a gradual restoration of motion over the next 12 to 42 months

-You fail to reach above shoulder height
+Inability to lift your arm above shoulder height

-Unable to throw a ball
+Inability to throw a ball or perform overhead activities